JibbSmart/JoyShockLibrary/README.md

 This software depends on signal11's [HIDAPI](https://github.com/signal11/hidapi) to connect to USB and Bluetooth devices.

+The gravity calculation and gyro calibration is handled by another library of mine, [GamepadMotionHelpers](https://github.com/jibbsmart/gamepadmotionhelpers).
+Making it a separate library means you can make use of its robust sensor fusion calculation and automatic calibration options regardless of what you're using to read from the controller itself.

 ## Helpful Resources
 * [GyroWiki](http://gyrowiki.jibbsmart.com) - All about good gyro controls for games:
   * Why gyro controls make gaming better;
   * How developers can do a better job implementing gyro controls;
   * How to use JoyShockLibrary;
-  * How gamers can play any PC game with gyro controls using [JoyShockMapper](https://github.com/JibbSmart/JoyShockMapper), which uses JoyShockLibrary to read from supported controllers.
+  * How gamers can play any PC game with gyro controls using [JoyShockMapper](https://github.com/JibbSmart/JoyShockMapper).
+Legacy versions use JoyShockLibrary to read from supported controllers, but the standard version uses SDL2 to support more controllers.

 ## License
 JoyShockLibrary is licensed under the MIT License - see [LICENSE.md](LICENSE.md).